MENDED WITH GOLD & JOY COLLECTIONS

 – artist Rina Koshkina

-In 2019, Rina is working on what she calls a "Joy" collection to support the same ideas.
+Since 2019, Rina has been working on what she calls a "Joy" collection to support the same ideas.
 These works are done in acrylic paints.